bsgelman/Windows-Hardening/README.md

    ```powershell
    .\Harden_Windows.ps1
    ```
-5. Follow the prompts to select hardening actions.
+5. Follow the prompts to select hardening actions based off the number.
 6. If needed, execute the secondary script:
    ```powershell
    .\Purify_Users.ps1